National Geographic Kids

-National Geographic Kids (often nicknamed to Nat Geo Kids) is a children's magazine published by the National Geographic Society.
-Its first issue was printed in September 1975 under the original title National Geographic World (which itself replaced the much older National Geographic School Bulletin, published weekly during the school year from 1919 to 1975; currently National Geographic produces a separate magazine for classroom use called "National Geographic Explorer," in four separate editions for different grades).

-The magazine was published for twenty-six years as National Geographic World, until the title of the magazine was changed in 2002 to National Geographic Kids.
-In a broad sense, the publication is a version of National Geographic, the flagship magazine of the National Geographic Society, that is intended for children.
+National Geographic Kids (often nicknamed to Nat Geo Kids) is a children's magazine published by National Geographic Partners.
+In a broad sense, the publication is a version of National Geographic, the publisher's flagship magazine, that is intended for children.
+The headquarters of the magazine is in Washington, D.C.

-Publication and readers
+History

+In 1919, the National Geographic Society began its outreach to elementary schoolchildren with the launch of the National Geographic School Bulletin, which published weekly during the school year.
+In September 1975, it discontinued the Bulletin in favor of a new children's magazine, National Geographic World.

+In October 2002, the advertising-free World was retitled National Geographic Kids and began accepting advertising.
+The first advertisers in Kids were The Walt Disney Company, Minolta, Nintendo, Scholastic Corporation, and Tony's Pizza.
+A spinoff, National Geographic Explorer, continues to focus on classroom use.
+In 2007, National Geographic Little Kids began publishing six times a year, aimed at preschoolers 3–6 years of age.
+In 2015, National Geographic Partners, a joint venture with 21st Century Fox, gained a controlling interest in Kids.

+Circulation

 National Geographic Kids publishes ten issues annually.
-The headquarters of the magazine is in Washington, D.C.
 As of June 2006, the magazine reports a circulation of more than 1.3 million in English, with an estimated English language readership of more than 4.6 million.
 There also are eighteen editions of National Geographic Kids in different languages instead of English, published in Bulgaria, Croatia, Egypt, Germany, Greece, Hungary, Indonesia, Israel, Italy, Latin America, Lithuania, Benelux, Poland, Romania, Russia, Serbia, Slovenia, Turkey and the United Kingdom.
 The magazine is written for children between the ages of 6 and 14.
 It has an advisory board of 500 subscribers and solicits reader feedback after each issue.

 Both the English and Afrikaans editions published in South Africa were converted to digital-only in June 2020.
 It had published in print for 16 years.

-The magazine recently launched a spin-off, National Geographic Little Kids, targeted toward children 3–6 years of age.